AdobeDocs/cloudmanager-api-docs/create-api-integration.md

 ![Select Role Dropdown](img/integration-selectrole.png)
 9. Click `Create Integration`.

 Your client is now created.
 Notice your client has an `API Key (Client ID)` and an `Organization ID`.
 You'll need these when making API calls.
+You will also need the `Technical Account ID` and `Client Secret` values to obtain an Access Token.